kendrick010/car_geo_logger/README.md

 <!------------------------------------------ ABOUT THE PROJECT ---------------------------------------------------------->
 ## About The Project
-Apple has this feature called Screen Time that can ping users a daily/weekly summary on how much time you spend on certain apps, and I thought it would be neat to create a similar app that gives you a report on car drives.
-At the bare minimum, I envisioned the app to graphically report miles, speeds, or routes for car trips throughout a week.
+Apple has this feature called Screen Time that pings users a daily/weekly summary on how much time you spend on certain apps, and I thought it would be neat to create a similar app that gives you a report on car drives.
+At the bare minimum, I envisioned the app to graphically report miles, speeds, or routes for car trips throughout the week.
 Although there are countless available apps that already do this, I wanted to challenge myself by designing my own solution.
-I am inclined to the hardware side of engineering, so I decided to create an IoT app and device.
+I am inclined to the hardware side of engineering, so I decided to create an IoT device that pairs with the app.

 ### Technologies
 * [ESP32](https://www.espressif.com/en/products/socs/esp32)